nette-intellij/intellij-latte/docs/en/xmlFilesConfiguration.md

 XML configuration files for Latte plugin are files contains information about tags, filters, variables etc.

-- Plugin load all files named `latte-intellij.xml` in your project including `vendor` folder or something other folders.
+- Plugin load all files named `latte-intellij.xml` in your project including `vendor` folder or something other folders except ignored folders.
 - You can use more `latte-intellij.xml` files.
-All will be loaded.
+All will be loaded, but must have another value in vendor attribute.
 - If you are using `Nette < 3` you will probably need: [Default latte-intellij.xml for Nette < 3](https://github.com/nette-intellij/intellij-latte/blob/master/docs/bellowNette3.xml)
   - Copy it to `latte-intellij.xml` located somewhere in your Nette project
+  - **But it is not necessary.** Plugin contains this basic tags, filters etc. But if you need rewrite it, you can use above file as template
+  - In newer version of Latte/Nette is `latte-intellij.xml` part of appropriate packages in vendor
-- Tip: distribute latte-intellij.xml with your Composer package
+- **Tip:** distribute `latte-intellij.xml` with your Composer package

 This is example file content with sample values: